Sean Young

 Mary Sean Young (born November 20, 1959) is an American actress.
-She is particularly known for working in sci-fi films, although she has performed roles in a variety of genres.
+She is particularly known for working in science-fiction films, although she has performed roles in a variety of genres.

 Young's early roles include the independent romance Jane Austen in Manhattan (1980) and the comedy feature Stripes (1981), the latter being a commercial success.
-Her breakthrough role was that of Rachael in the sci-fi Blade Runner (1982), which emerged as a significant work in popular culture; she reprised the role for Blade Runner's acclaimed sequel Blade Runner 2049 (2017).
-She originated the character of Chani in the sci-fi Dune (1984), led the neo-noir No Way Out (1987), played Kate in Wall Street (1987), and had starring roles in the comedies Fatal Instinct (1993) and Ace Ventura: Pet Detective (1994).
+Her breakthrough role was that of Rachael in Blade Runner (1982).
+She then portrayed the character of Chani in the science-fiction film Dune (1984), played lead female role in the neo-noir No Way Out (1987), and Kate in Wall Street (1987).
+She also had starring roles in the films Fatal Instinct (1993) and Ace Ventura: Pet Detective (1994).

 Early life

-Young was born in Louisville, Kentucky, the daughter of Donald Young, Jr., a television producer and journalist, and Lee Guthrie (born Mary Lee Kane), a screenwriter, public relations executive, and journalist Young attended Cleveland Heights High School in Cleveland Heights, Ohio, but did not graduate.
+Young was born in Louisville, Kentucky, the daughter of Donald Young Jr., a television producer and journalist, and Lee Guthrie (Mary Lee Kane), a screenwriter, public-relations executive, and journalist.

 This was followed by the Interlochen Arts Academy in Interlochen, Michigan.
 She also attended the School of American Ballet in New York City.
-Before becoming an actress, Young worked as a model and ballet dancer.

 Career

 Young began her film career in Jane Austen in Manhattan (1980), followed by a role in the film Stripes (1981).
-She then played the female lead, Rachael, alongside Harrison Ford in the classic science fiction film Blade Runner (1982).
+She then played the female lead, Rachael, alongside Harrison Ford in the classic science-fiction film Blade Runner (1982).
 On television, Young played the female lead opposite Lenny Von Dohlen in Under the Biltmore Clock (1986), based on F. Scott Fitzgerald's story Myra Meets His Family.
 The following year, she had a small role in the film Wall Street (1987) as the wife of Michael Douglas's character, Gordon Gekko.
 Her role was originally intended to be larger, but was significantly reduced due to clashes with Oliver Stone.

-One of Young's most prominent roles was as the lover of a ruthless Washington politician (Gene Hackman) in No Way Out (also 1987), alongside Kevin Costner.
-Her other credits include Dune (1984) (playing Paul Atreides's love interest Chani), Baby: Secret of the Lost Legend (1985) and Fatal Instinct (1993).
-Young appeared in The Boost (1988), with James Woods.
+One of Young's most prominent roles was as the lover of a ruthless Washington, DC, politician (Gene Hackman) in No Way Out (also 1987), alongside Kevin Costner.
+Her other credits include Dune (1984) (playing Paul Atreides's love interest Chani), Baby: Secret of the Lost Legend (1985), and Fatal Instinct (1993).
+Young appeared in The Boost (1988) with James Woods.
 She was next cast as Vicki Vale in Tim Burton's film Batman (1989), but during rehearsals, she broke her arm after falling off a horse and was replaced by Kim Basinger.
-In an unsuccessful attempt to win the role of Catwoman (which was originally offered to Annette Bening but, after Bening became pregnant, Michelle Pfeiffer was cast) in the sequel Batman Returns (1992), Young constructed a homemade Catwoman costume and attempted to contact Burton and actor Michael Keaton during production.
-She appeared on The Joan Rivers Show in character as the Catwoman, campaigning for the role and making a plea to Tim Burton.